 - Polyuria is an uncommon but serious complication of psychotic illness and, if untreated, may lead to hyponatraemia, coma or even death.

-Nocturia will usually be a feature of true polyuria, and secondary enuresis in children can occur.
+This will usually be a feature of true polyuria and secondary enuresis in children can occur.

-Associated general symptom - eg, weight loss, malaise, headache and shortness of breath - increase the likelihood of significant pathology.
+This includes weight loss, malaise, headache and shortness of breath, and increases the likelihood of significant pathology.

-Weight loss: rapid onset of weight loss is a feature of type 1 diabetes.
-Weight loss is also a feature of chronic renal failure and may also be due to dehydration in diabetes insipidus.
+Rapid onset of weight loss is a feature of type 1 diabetes.
+Weight loss is also a feature of chronic kidney disease and may also be due to dehydration in diabetes insipidus.

-- General - eg, dehydrated (acute presentation of type 1 diabetes, diabetes insipidus, chronic renal failure) or anaemia (chronic renal failure).
+- General - eg, dehydrated (acute presentation of type 1 diabetes, diabetes insipidus, chronic kidney disease) or anaemia (chronic kidney disease).

 - Blood pressure and pulse: tachycardia and postural hypotension with dehydration, bradycardia and a raised blood pressure may occur if raised intracranial pressure.